Izabela88/walkers-website/documents/features/test_user_stories.md

     > - I want to be able to add my image to my profile so I can be more trustworthy for others users.

-    - In the user's profile is an 'upload photo' option.
+    - In the user's profile is an 'upload photo' option where user can upload photo.

     ![upload photo](/documents/upload-photo.png)